coolaj86/html5-shared-web-worker-examples/README.md

 Stage 7
 ===

-Houstin, we have remote control!!!
+Houston, we have remote control!!!

 Can't type from Notifications box, but can Bark!!!
 Ruff ruff!